carolinaviero/hacker-news-be/README.md

-# Hacker News by Carolina Viero
+# Hacker News: the backend

 This repo is the backend part of a project developed by me, Carolina, for Good Tape.
 For the frontend, please check [here](https://github.com/carolinaviero/hacker-news-fe).